-Nevertheless, at $100 the Elite Atlas is going head to head with likes of such celebrated headsets as the HyperX Cloud II.
+Nevertheless, at a little under $100, the Elite Atlas is going head to head with likes of such celebrated headsets as the HyperX Cloud II.
 So can it hold its own in such a strong market?

-To put it bluntly, we’ve always found Turtle Beach Headsets to be hit-or-miss when it comes to aesthetic appeal, but the Elite Atlas as not just a hit – it’s a bullseye!
+To put it bluntly, we’ve always found Turtle Beach Headsets to be hit-or-miss when it comes to aesthetic appeal, but the Elite Atlas is not just a hit – it’s a bullseye!

 In a market fraught with aggressively ‘gamey’ headsets, the minimalist design of the Elite Atlas is a breath of fresh air.
-It forgoes the attention-demanding color pallets in favor of a refined all-black exterior that pairs up greatly with the sophisticated metallic chrome accents.
+It forgoes the attention-demanding color pallets in favor of a refined all-black exterior that combines nicely with the sophisticated metallic chrome accents.

 What’s more, it features swappable magnetic speaker plates.
 The stock version looks just fine, so if customization isn’t really your thing, you should have no qualms about leaving the headset as it is.
 But, if you want to show support for your favorite esports team or video game, you can.

-Still, the feature that we love the most about the Elite Atlas’ design has got to be ProSpecs Glasses Relief System built into the earcups.
-What this does is basically ensures the headset is both backward and forward compatible with any and all glasses.
+Still, the feature that we love the most about the Elite Atlas’ design has to be the ProSpecs Glasses Relief System built into the earcups.
+What this does is basically ensure the headset is both backward and forward compatible with any glasses.
 It’s a unique and incredibly handy feature that we just can’t praise highly enough.
 It simply works wonders!